 - Gary Theodore Chartrand, American professor emeritus of mathematics at Western Michigan University

-- Joseph D. Chartrand (1906-1952), American Democrat politician, Delegate to Democratic National Convention from Michigan, 1944; Member of Michigan State House of Representatives from Muskegon County 2nd District, 1945-46 CITATION[CLOSE]
+- Joseph D. Chartrand (1906-1952), American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1944; Member of Michigan State House of Representatives from Muskegon County 2nd District, 1945-46

 - Miranda Chartrand (b.
 1990), Canadian singer from Guelph, Ontario, one half of the duo Miranda Chartrand and Adam Nichols

 - Brad Chartrand (b.
 1974), Canadian former NHL ice hockey right winger

 - Aurèle Chartrand (b.
 1903), Canadian barrister and political figure